owainkenwayucl/fortlife/README.md

 (Testing has shown that the Linux version of `life.exe` compiles successfully under Cygwin, the only downside being font support in MinTTY).

+There is a special Linux version if your font has braille characters, which can be built by running `make -f Makefile.br`.
+The resulting executables have a `.braille` extension instead of `.exe`.

 ## Running

 To run the code, run `life.exe <inputfile>` for some input PBM file.
 Some examples can be found in the `input` directory.